tusharbabbar/gaana-dl/README.md

 Gaana-Dl
 ========
-Its fun listening to your favorite Bollywood songs on [gaana.com]('http://gaana.com').
+Its fun listening to your favorite Bollywood songs on <a href='http://gaana.com'>gaana.com</a>.

 Double up the fun by downloading the whole album from gaana.com directly to your computer for free.